Learning soft and hard skills is crucial to create the future that you want.

 The Science of Learning is not a $1.50 app that will unleash your true potential.
 It is not a weekend seminar that will unlock the untapped portion of your brain.
 It is not an alternative coconut oil to swallow and fix everything.
 It is the serious study of a largely neglected area of knowledge that tells us how we learn.

 The Science of Learning is where you can find out how we learn.
 A subject you can study to learn how to think and how to teach others how to think.
 By learning how we learn, you can future-proof your life with learning things that technology can’t replace – higher order thinking skills.
-By learning how we learn, you can future-proof the lives of your students or children with learning things that technology can’t replace – higher order thinking skills.
+By learning how we learn, you can future-proof the lives of your students or children by learning things that technology can’t replace – higher order thinking skills.

 If you want to learn more, I have written hundreds of articles about the topic that are freely available online.
 In addition, there is an upcoming online course about The Science of Learning that provides real opportunities to learn and interact with others who want to bring science into their learning.